 We recently upgraded and expanded our existing network across the district.
 The access points across the district have been updated to the 802.11AC standard to increase throughput speeds to the 930 Meg range.
 Additionally, we have increased the number of access points to provide full coverage in all buildings in the district.
 The result is that we will have a simultaneous user experience, regardless of the user's location in the network.
 A high quality wireless is available throughout the interior of the buildings in the district and certainly within the teaching spaces.
 The network supports the connectivity speed required by Smart Schools (see question #2 below).
 This work was funded in part by our Smart Schools Submission #1 which was approved in January of 2017.
-This work is now complete
+This work is now complete.

 - 1a.
 If a district believes that it will be impossible to meet this standard within 12 months, it may apply for a waiver of this requirement, as described on the Smart Schools website.
-The waiver must be filed and approved by SED prior to submitting this survey. - □ By checking this box, you are certifying that the school district has an approved waiver of this requirement on file with the New York State Education Department. - Connectivity Speed Calculator (Required).
-If the district currently meets the required speed, enter "Currently Met" in the last box: Expected Date When Required Speed Will be Met.
+The waiver must be filed and approved by SED prior to submitting this survey. - By checking this box, you are certifying that the school district has an approved waiver of this requirement on file with the New York State Education Department. - 2.
+Connectivity Speed Calculator (Required)

-Required Speed in Mbps Expected Date When Required Within 12 Months Speed Will be Met Calculated Speed 3,100 310.00 310 310 (No Response)
+Number of Students 100 Kbps Divide by 1000 to Convert to Required Speed in Mb Current Speed in Mb Speed to be Attained Within 12 Months Expected Date When Required Speed Will be Met Calculated Speed 3,100 310,000 310 310 310 (No Response)